schildner/azure-cloud-developer-nanodegree-project1/README.md

+# Article CMS (FlaskWebProject)

+This project is a Python web application built using Flask.
+The user can log in and out and create/edit articles.
+An article consists of a title, author, and body of text stored in an Azure SQL Server along with an image that is stored in Azure Blob Storage.
+You will also implement OAuth2 with Sign in with Microsoft using the msal library, along with app logging.

-# Project Instructions (For Student)
+## Project Instructions (For Student)

-## You are expected to do the following to complete this project:
+### You are expected to do the following to complete this project:

 1. Create a Resource Group in Azure. :white_check_mark:
 2. Create an SQL Database in Azure :white_check_mark: